Tornadoes of 1978: February

 7 tornadoes were reported in the U.S. in February.

 February 28 (Japan)

 The longest tracked tornado in Japan tracked over 25 miles, the tornado started from Kanagawa Prefecture and ends in Chiba Prefecture.
 The tornado damaged 289 homes and injuring 36 people, the tornado itself was also responsible for Tozai Line train derailment, and the tornado itself was rated around F2-F3.

 March

 17 tornadoes were reported in the U.S. in March.

 March 17 (India)

 A tornado of unknown rating killed 28 people in New Delhi causing considerable damage.

 April

 107 tornadoes were reported in the U.S. in April, including an F4 that struck Monticello, Mississippi, killing 4 people.

 April 10 (India)

 A confirmed but unrated tornado hit Odisha, India, killing at least 150 people, and injuring over 700 people.

+April 17 (India)

+A confirmed tornado impacted the villages of Puruna Bandhaguda, Nahangi and Ramchandrapur, Keonjhar District, Odisha and caused at least 100 deaths and 500+ injuries.

 April 30

-A small tornado at Piedmont, Oklahoma, under a spectacular supercell formation, was the first to be captured on videotape.
+A mile wide F4-rated tornado would occur at Piedmont, Oklahoma, under a spectacular supercell formation, and was the first to be captured on videotape.